Hongyu-yu/T-e3nn/README.md

   - Sort the representations and return also the array index based on sort

 ### **Other API difference**
+API below help to initialize the input and its irreps and test of the network.

 - io.SphericalTensor(lmax, p_val, p_arg, **t_val**=1, **t_arg**=1)
 - o3.SphericalHarmonics(..., **parity**=True, **time_reversal**=False)
 - o3.spherical_harmonics(..., **parity**=True, **time_reversal**=False)